-The previous steps to create a company in Alabama have to do with the registration of the company or business and with some other actions that you should take into account.
-We are going to know all the important data for when you want to register a company in this State.
+The steps to create a company in Alabama have to do with the registration of the company or business and with some other actions that you should take into account.
+We are going to know all the important elements for when you want to register a company in this State.

 The first thing to remember is that some previous actions will be necessary, ranging from getting the license numbers, identification, and preliminary permits to obtaining the tax registration.